fferflo/einx/readme.md

 ### Ellipses

-An ellipsis is used to repeat the expression that appears directly in front of it.
+An ellipsis repeats the expression that appears directly in front of it.
 The number of repetitions is determined from the shapes of the passed arguments.
 For example, the following operations are equivalent:

 ```python
 einx.rearrange("b c h w  -> b h w  c", x)